nathanrsfba/plagued-skies/readme.txt

 resource ID (minecraft:stone), a resource ID with metadata (minecraft:coal:1) or an oredict entry (oreIron).
 Note that despite the name, this can be any placeable block, not just ores.

+beaconBlastRadius: The radius, in blocks, of dragonskin cleared by placing a beacon.

 healDefault: Start the world in heal mode.
 Perhaps you want to configure your pack to start the plague when a certain event happens.
 (The command